 - 2-3 tbsp dried mint (or fresh)

 - 1 finely diced tomato

-- Place all the stuffing into a large bowl and mix all together.
+- Place all the stuffing into a large bowl and mix it all together.

 - Stuff the flowers by using either your hands or a small spoon to assist you.
-Make sure the flowers are full 75% only, so that the rice have enough space to expand whilst cooking.
+Make sure the flowers are full 75% only so that the rice has enough space to expand whilst cooking.

 - When you are done stuffing the flowers, fold the top bit and carefully place them into a saucepan next to each other; ensuring the flowers are fully closed otherwise, the rice might escape outside of the flowers creating a mess.